chrispyl/Market-snipper/README.md

 An android app that helps to shop cheaper in the vicinity of Ksanthi.
 The user can scan the barcode of a product, enter its price and compare it to the price of other markets he had gone.
 He can put his favourite products in a basket and check where it is cheaper to buy them together.
 There is also an indicator to show if a product price isn't available for a market.
 The distance of each market from the current position of the user is provided in order to help him decide.
-Three markets where included (and the caffee of the university).
+Three markets where included (and the caffee of the university :D).

 ![alt tag](https://github.com/chrispyl/Market-snipper/blob/master/app/src/main/res/drawable/logo_antialisasing.png)